 Parking of News Media Vehicles

-While covering news at Salt Lake City International Airport, the best parking option is in the short-term parking structure.
-The lot on the south end of Terminal One and the lot on the north end of Terminal Two are additional options.
-For special access or for live broadcasts, please call the Public Relations Director at (801) 575-2400 or Landside Operations at (801) 647-5159.
+While covering news at Salt Lake City International Airport, the best parking option is in the short-term parking garage.
+The lot on the south end of Terminal One is an additional option.
+For special access or for live broadcasts, please call the Public Relations Director at (801) 575-2768 or Landside Operations at (801) 647-5159.